selvalogesh/selvalogesh/README.md

 ## Hi, I am a Full Stack Developer 👩‍💻

-🔭 I'm currently building Projects in ReactJS and actively looking for an entry/mid level SDE job.
+🔭 I'm currently working full time.

-🌱 I can build websites and web applications in React to solve real Business problems.
-Apart from React I am also building projects in JavaScript,MERN stack.
-Other skills on my bucket list for next few months are GraphQL, NextJS, Figma, Photoshop and Bungee Jumping.
+🌱 I can build websites and web applications to solve real Business problems.
+Other skills on my bucket list for next few months are Rust, NextJS, and Diving.

 👩‍🍳 Being a person with multiple hobbies.
 As a developer I like to mix different technologies and create different recipes.